vtex/shoreline/styleguides/admin/documentation/components/button.md

 # Button

-Component that handles all Button variants of the DS.
-It renders a button jsx element by default.
+A component that handles all Button variants of the DS.
+It renders a button element by default.

 ## Behavior